markdwags/uorhousepositions/README.md

 3. Run Powershell script (You may need to run script as an administrator)
 4. After a few moments, a file will be generated in C:\Program Files\UOAM\
 5. If you haven't already, open up UOAM, hit CTRL-A, click the Files tab and Add UORHouses.map.
-6. Go to the Filter tab in Options, scroll down to "keep" and click Edit.
+6. If you're missing the icon, go to the Filter tab in Options, scroll down to fortress and click Edit.
 Select "Choose Icon" and select Fortress_Update2.ico

 ## Scheduling: